andriniaina/andriniaina.github.io/src/content/posts/2020-09-10-fsharp-vscode.markdown

 The extension works exactly like the interactive fsharp interpreter (FSI) but with an additional panel that displays formatted data.
 When one of the `Notebook.*` helpers are called, a cell will be added to the panel.

-In order to get play with a notebook:
+In order to play with a notebook:
 1. Edit VSCode ```settings.json``` in the workspace folder:
     ```json
     {